w4jbm/Altair-clone/language-hex/README.md

 * Now type '!' for a hard reset (the same as STOP+RESET from the front panel).
 This will, among other things, reset the PC (program counter) to 0.
 You will get the status dump again also.
 * Now type 'r' (it must be lower case) to begin running things (from the PC which we reset to 0 with the last command).
 * At this point, the terminal should should any startup messages associated with the language you are running as well as the prompt.
 There may also be questions such as memory size or terminal width to answer.

+## General Instructions (Linux)

+*I tend to use Linux, but have primarily used Windows in working with the Altair Clone to this point.
+Len provided the following guide to using Linux to load the .hex files.*

+Here's how we're loading your .hex files here, running under Linux using the bash shell and using the Putty terminal emulator at 9600 baud (notes provided by my son).
+This will not work with "screen", as that software wants exclusive port access, which Putty doesn't, apparently:

+* connect the Altairduino to your computer and wait for it to come up
+* From power up, hit STOP and then RESET.
+* connect with putty (don't forget to resize)
+* Hold STOP+AUX1(UP) to enter the setup menu.
+* From the terminal, enter "i" to enable input, "d" to enable debugging, and then 'x' to exit setup and dump into the debugger.
+You will see the PC (program counter), SP (stack pointer), registers, and such displayed, but you can ignore that.
+* You should still be in the monitor, so if you type 'H' you should see the message, "Reading HEX data...".
+* in terminal - get hex program in a file (for example tb_hex.hex)
+* assuming serial is /dev/ttyACM0 run this - substitute the actual serial device and .hex filename for "/dev/ttyACM0" and "tb_hex.hex" shown here:
+  * for i in \`cat tb_hex.hex\`; do echo -n "\*"; echo "$i" > /dev/ttyACM0;
+  * sleep 0.1; done;echo
+  * Note the backquote - \` - characters in the above, and watch the putty window as \*'s show up.
+You should get one per file line - and in the end - you should see "Success."
+* on panel: hit STOP and then RESET
+* then hit RUN and you should see it start up on putty

 ## Palo Alto Tiny BASIC 1.0